 One of the big attractions of living in New Zealand is the outdoor lifestyle and campervanning culture.
 It’s hard to imagine a better country than New Zealand for camping and caravanning outdoors.
 Spending your holidays campervanning down under is a bucket list item for many travellers with good reason: Zipping around the North and South Island in a motorhome or RV and spending the night under the stars in a freedom campsite is a rewarding and memorable experience.

-So, before you get on that flight from London to New Zealand, here are some of the freedom camping locations you should consider to visit – not all camping locations are cleared for freedom camping – once you land in the country of endless mountains, spectacular drives, and wide-open landscapes.
+So, before you get on that flight from London to New Zealand, here are some of the freedom camping locations you should consider visiting – not all camping locations are cleared for freedom camping – once you land in the country of endless mountains, spectacular drives, and wide-open landscapes.

-Don’t forget you can even ship your campervan or other vehicle from the UK to New Zealand which could could save you a lot of money as many campervans and cars are much more expensive down under.
+Don’t forget you can even ship your campervan or other vehicles from the UK to New Zealand which could save you a lot of money as many campervans and cars are much more expensive down under.

 1. Ngawi Camping Area North Island